Quickstart

 within the stages/test/

-stage-specific branch -- the same branch referenced by the test
+the resulting manifests to a stage-specific branch -- the same branch referenced

 's targetRevision